RunReveal

 YAML schema

-To learn more about writing detections using the Sigma schema check out the Sigma docs (opens in a new tab).
+To learn more about writing detections using the Sigma schema check out the Sigma docs.

 To learn more about the open source library RunReveal uses to parse Sigma rules, check out the SigmaLite repo.

 The following can be copied into a blank file to start creating your own Sigma detections.
+It validates with runreveal lint sigma <file>.

 # Required: A unique title of the detection to identify it.